 - Measure life or effective useful life (EUL) Following industry standard practice, we define EUL as the median length of time (in years) that equipment is in operation.
 The EUL, therefore, represents the length of time in which we would expect half of all installed measures to be still operating and the other half to have been replaced due to equipment failure or for any other reason.
-The EUL incorporates both the technical equipment life (how long the equipment will operate before it fails) and the measure persistence (how long the equipment will remain in place before it is removed or replaced due to early retirement, failure, business/resident turnover, or other reasons). - Savings persistence The savings of an energy efficiency measure (including both equipment and behavior or control-based measures) can change over time due to changed hours of use or equipment operation as well as degradation in efficiency relative to the baseline.17
+The EUL incorporates both the technical equipment life (how long the equipment will operate before it fails) and the measure persistence (how long the equipment, failure, business/resident turnover, or other reasons). - Savings persistence The savings of an energy efficiency measure (including both equipment and behavior or control-based measures) can change over time due to changed hours of use or equipment operation as well as degradation in efficiency relative to the baseline.7

 While retro-commissioning persistence studies vary in their definition of persistence and their methodology to estimate persistence, most focus on the measure life rather than the savings persistence.
 Determining measure persistence for capital measures is simple: if the equipment is still in place and operating as expected, then the measure persists.
 When considering measures that are controls or behavior-based, these measures may be modified to meet comfort requirements or other needs, which may negatively affect savings.
-For this study, the Evaluation Team follows the approach of studies such as Slipstream (2019) and Roberts (2010) which determine that a measure persists if its energy savings is estimated to be equal to or greater than 50% of the original savings calculated.18
+For this study, the Evaluation Team follows the approach of studies such as Slipstream (2019) and Roberts (2010) which determine that a measure persists if its energy savings is estimated to be equal to or greater than 50% of the original savings calculated.8